Casteism or Jatiwad is a practice in which a sense of superiority towards own caste prevails and members of other castes are seen with hatred.

 What is Casteism

-Casteism is a bad practice of considering one caste superior over another caste.
+Casteism is a bad practice of considering one caste superior to another caste.

 A great thinker Chandan Singh Virat has termed casteism – “A serious mental depravity that negatively affects a person how he feels, the way he thinks and acts over another caste or community“.